The Rolling Stones: Live performances

 During the 1975 Tour of the Americas, arena shows became an industry for the band, and the Stones hired a new lighting director, Jules Fisher.
 The props the band used on stage increased in both size and sophistication, similar to those on Broadway.
 They started to use multiple stages, from which they would select for a particular show.
 On this tour they had two versions of what Jagger referred to as the "lotus stage".
 One version had a large Venetian (cylindrical) curtain, and the other had leaves that began in a folded up position and opened during the beginning of the concert.
 This period also included a variety of props, including inflatable penises and other gimmicks, and incorporated a number of circus tricks.

 During the 1981–1982 American tour, the Stones worked with Japanese designer Kazuhide Yamazari in constructing their stages for stadium-sized locations and audiences.
 During this period, stages increased in size to include runways and movable sections of the stage going out into the audience.
 This tour used coloured panels and was one of the last Stones tours to do so before switching to devices such as video screens.
 Stadium shows provided a new challenge for the band.

-As time went on, their props and stage equipment became increasingly sophisticated.
+Over time, their props and stage equipment have become increasingly sophisticated.
 When the Stones began to fill stadium-sized venues, or larger, they ran into the problem of the audience no longer being able to see them.
 This was particularly the case when they performed a free concert for an estimated 1.5 million people in Rio de Janeiro on the A Bigger Bang tour in 2006.
 The show required over 500 lights, hundreds of speakers, and a video screen almost 13 m in length.
 Due to the 2.5 km length of the beach on which the Stones performed, sound systems had to be set up in a relay pattern down the length of the beach, to keep the sound in sync with the music from the stage; for every 340 m of beach, the sound would be delayed by an additional second.